csathenaryu/CSE364_Group10/readme.md

    > Then you will get the given number of movies similar to the one you gave us.

 3. **Feeling Lucky🍀**
-   > Sometimes, recommendations in a similar way can be boring for you.
+   > Sometimes, recommendations of similar movies can be boring for you.
-   > Just click `feeling lucky`, then you will get the randomly recommended movie.
+   > Just click `feeling lucky`, then you will get a randomly recommended movie.
-   > Find the unpopular but unexpectedly impressive movie!
+   > If you are lucky, you may find an unpopular but unexpectedly impressive movie!

 ### Interface